srikanthkakumanu/DSA/nethttp/README.md

 Applications can use UDP to send data to other hosts over Internet Protocol.
 Messages sent with UDP are called **datagrams**.

-The UDP protocol is **connectionless**.
+The UDP protocol is **connectionless** and *stateless* in nature.
 In simple words, it lacks the mechanisms of starting, maintaining, or ending the conversation.
 Moreover, there aren’t any techniques of flow control or retransmission.
 Thus, there is **no guarantee** that the receiver will obtain all datagrams or that they will come in a valid order.
 Hence, UDP is sometimes called an *unreliable delivery protocol*.

 UDP’s lack of connections and reliability mechanisms has a specific reason.
 There is no need to store additional bytes of security data in the datagrams.